niimmiish/niimmiish.github.io/_posts/2021-03-10-PWHT-3-gotgitjekyll.md

 	$ bundle exec jekyll serve
 	```

 	This is the command that you run to view your website locally.
-When you run this command, the process does not run to completion but keeps watching for changes to the files in the directory (such as your edits to your site pages or posts), and makes them available when you refresh your browser.
+When you run this command, the process does not run to completion but keeps watching for changes to the files in the directory (such as your edits to site pages or posts), and makes them available when you refresh your browser.
 The only file it doesn't refresh while running is the `_config.yml` file –– the site conifguration file.
 You have to stop (`Ctrl-C` in Terminal to stop) and restart the website (`bundle exec jekyll serve`) to see any changes you make to this file (this is because it can get very tricky to handle configuration changes while a website is running).

 	Agggghhh!!!....but you get an ominous **error**!
 You throw your hands up thinking THIS IS NEVER GOING TO WORK!
 But don't smash that computer just yet!

-	It got upset because a dependency is missing –– a gem called `webrick` that is required for Jekyll 4.0 (which I dont't really understand and don't know enough about to explain).
+	It got upset because a dependency is missing –– a gem called `webrick` that is required for Jekyll 4.x, I think (which I dont't really understand and don't know enough about to explain).
 Just run the following command in Terminal in *niimmiish.github.io* folder to add it.

 	```
 	$ bundle add webrick